EJFleet/pp5-flour-and-ferment/README.md

 - [psycopg2 2.9.10](https://pypi.org/project/psycopg2/) - PostgreSQL database adapter for Python, enabling Django to interact with PostgreSQL.
 - [stripe 11.5.0](https://stripe.com/docs/api) - Payment processing API used for secure transactions.
 - [wheel 0.45.1](https://pypi.org/project/wheel/) - A built-package format for Python.

-This combination of frameworks and libraries ensures a **secure, scalable, and efficient** e-commerce experience for Flour & Ferment.

 ### Tools